GEO SEO vs Traditional SEO: What to Change for AI Visibility

 If you’re invisible in these environments, that’s your wake-up call.
 And it’s the perfect starting point for reengineering your content.

-2. Structure Your Content for AI
+2. Step 2: Structure Content for LLM Parsing

 AI engines don’t read like humans; they parse, extract, and synthesize.
 If your content isn’t structured to be read that way, it won’t be included in generative outputs.